pulumi/docs/pulumi-hugo/themes/default/content/blog/persisting-kubernetes-workloads-with-amazon-efscsi-volumes-using-pulumi-sdks/index.md

 ```

-## Step 3: Create the CSI driver node and controller components
+## Step 3: Create the CSI Driver Node and Controller Components

-Currently, only static provisioning for AWS EFS CSI drivers is supported by SIG-AWS.
-Implies, Amazon EFS filesystem needs to be created manually first.
+Currently, only static provisioning for AWS EFS CSI drivers is supported by SIG-AWS, which implies the Amazon EFS filesystem needs to be manually created first.
 After that it can be mounted inside a container as a volume using the driver.
 The code below will allow you to deploy allow the CSI Driver components on the Amazon EKS cluster.

 ```typescript
 //* STEP 3: Install EFS CSI Driver node and controller components